joBr99/nspanel-lovelace-ui/README.md

 ### Override Icons or Names

-To override Icons or Names of entities you can configure an icon or name in your configuration, please see the following example.
+To override Icons or Names of entities you can configure an icon and/or name in your configuration, please see the following example.
 Only the icons listed in the [Icon Table](HMI#icons-ids) are useable.

 ```yaml